theodoredyer/dsa-warmups/GENERAL.md

 - If we need to track a list, suppose a list of user_ids that someone is following for a twitter clone and we want to be able to add and remove in constant time, use a set instead of list, or for tracking all of the users of a system "user1 follows u2, u3, u4" "user 2 follows u4" etc, use a hashset with key = user, val = hashset of followees
 - Sets use [setname.add / setname.remove] not append
 - To sort a list of entities by something other than just pure value: "thing.sort(key=lambda i: i[1])"
+- When doing BFS where we need to track distance from the origin, pass that as a parameter through the element of the queue - way easier to not have tricky situations if we do this.

 Review: